Intro to Outdoor Leadership Skills (IOLS)

 Part B is a full day course and is $35 (and taught Outdoors)

-Part C is called Scoutmaster Position Specific Training is a half day course and is FREE!
+Part C is called Scouts BSA -Scoutmaster Position Specific Training is a half day course and is FREE!
 It can also be completed at https://my.scouting.org/ .
+The online course now has 3 modules that need to be completed in order to finish Scouts BSA -Scoutmaster Position Specific Training.

 When looking to be trained you must take all three parts BUT you can take the parts in any order that works for your schedule.
 When you complete the last part of your course you should inform the instructor who will submit your name as having completed Introduction to Outdoor Leaders Skills on the training attendance report.